Welcome to my page ...

-Welcome to my page!
 In reality, I'm little more than a foul-mouthed crime reporter, but I can make it sound pretty fancy when I try hard enough.
-To wit: I'm an award-winning journalist, a New York Times bestselling author, and the host of two true-crime podcasts: Accused and Aftermath.
-Those projects were made possible by my job as an investigative reporter with The Cincinnati Enquirer -- for which I and my colleagues won the 2018 Pulitzer Prize for a local reporting project looking at the effects of heroin on our region.
+To wit: I'm an award-winning journalist, a New York Times bestselling author, and the host of three true-crime podcasts: Crimes of the Centuries, Accused and Aftermath.
+The latter projects were made possible by my job as an investigative reporter with The Cincinnati Enquirer -- for which I and my colleagues won the 2018 Pulitzer Prize for a local reporting project looking at the effects of heroin on our region.

 I'm also a photographer, videographer and occasional public speaker.
 And I've been known to teach journalism across multiple platforms to students at the University of Cincinnati.

 Accused, my first podcast through Cincinnati.com and the USA Today network, hit No. 1 on iTunes charts and has reached millions of listeners worldwide.
-I'm currently reporting its third season.
-My second podcast, Aftermath, delved into the effects of gun violence by exploring what happens to victims in, well, the aftermath.
+My second podcast, Aftermath, delved into the effects of gun violence by exploring what happens to victims who survive their injuries.
 The goal of both podcasts is to dig deeper and share the stories often overlooked by quick-hit headlines in this 24-hour news cycle culture.

 Those are the types of stories that drew me to journalism in the first place.
 I aim to chronicle how our decisions affect the people around us.
 If we all weighed the human toll of our actions, this world would be a far more pleasant place.